-Jackson, a Republican, was the representative for Virginia's 1st congressional district from 1815 to 1817.
+Jackson was the representative for Virginia’s 1st congressional district and was a Republican.
+He served from 1815 to 1817.

 From Oct 1803 to Mar 1817, Jackson missed 542 of 1,179 roll call votes, which is 46.0%.
 This is much worse than the median of 16.8% among the lifetime records of representatives serving in Mar 1817.
 The chart below reports missed votes over time.

 |Oct 1803-Mar 1804||97||36||37.1%||86th|